AnishK05/friSpring2025/README.md

 Let's get cooking guys

-make your own branches and put stuff on there
+I made branches for yall, put your stuff on there

 lebron james